ArctosDB/documentation-wiki/_how_to/How-to-manage-taxonomic-classifications.markdown

 # Common Problems

-## The name I want to use exists, there's no classification in "my" preferred taxonomy.
+## The name I want to use exists, there's no classification in "my" preferred taxonomy

 * Find a similar classification; there's usually one from GlobalNames.
 * Click Clone Classification.